spider-rs/spider-clients/book/src/rust/getting-started.md

 ## Error Handling

 The SDK handles errors returned by the Spider Cloud API and raises appropriate exceptions.
 If an error occurs during a request, it will be propagated to the caller with a descriptive error message.
+By default request use a Exponential Backoff to retry as needed.